LFGaming/Winter-is-coming-for-obsidian/README.md

-# Winter is comming for obsidian
+# Winter is coming for obsidian
-A unofficial obsidian port of the VScode theme Winter is comming.
+A unofficial obsidian port of the VScode theme Winter is coming.

 ![Screenshot](./pictures/demo1.png)